Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Malgrange's theorem

 Let $X' = Y'/G$ and observe that we have a birational morphism $g\colon X' \rightarrow X$.
 Moreover, we see that $g\colon X' \rightarrow X$ is small, a contradiction of the fact that $X$ is $\bb Q$-factorial. \end{proof}

 \begin{lem} Let $\pi\colon Y \rightarrow X$ be a finite morphism of complex varieties and let $\cal F$ be a co-rank one foliation on $X$.
-Then $\cal F$ admits a holomorphic (resp. meromorphic) first integral if and only if $\pi^{-1}\cal F$ does. \end{lem} \begin{proof} The only if direction is immediate, and moreover, without loss of generality we may replace $\pi\colon Y \rightarrow X$ by its Galois closure and so may assume that $\pi$ is Galois with Galois group $G$.
+Then $\cal F$ admits a holomorphic (resp. meromorphic) first integral if and only if $\pi^{-1}\cal F$ does. \end{lem} \begin{proof} We may assume without loss of generality that $\pi\colon Y \rightarrow X$ is Galois, in which case the claim is easy. \end{proof}